Investigative Journalism Honored at Awards Banquet

 • Demonstrated or potential impact, such as sparking dialogue, raising awareness of critical issues, or influencing policy or positive change.

 Eligibility: This contest is open to all news media organizations based in Nebraska whose primary medium is the written word, to include their staff members and independent journalists who produce the investigative reporting content.
-Entries must have been published between January 1, 2024 and January 31, 2025.
+Entries must have been published between January 1, 2025 and December 31, 2025.

-NPA Members: The first, second and third place winners in Category 35 – In-Depth Writing of the NPA 2025 Better Newspaper Contest (all divisions) will be automatically entered into this A-Mark Prize contest at no additional fee.
+NPA Members: The first, second and third place winners in Category 35 – In-Depth Writing of the NPA 2026 Better Newspaper Contest (all divisions) will be automatically entered into this A-Mark Prize contest at no additional fee.

-Entry Fee: $20 per entry
+Entry Fee: $20 per entry (for non-NPA members)

-Deadline to Enter: Monday, February 3, 2025 by 5 p.m.
+Deadline to Enter: Monday, February 23, 2026 by 5 p.m.

-Awards Announcement: Saturday, April 26, 2025
+Awards Announcement: April 17, 2026

 About the A-Mark Foundation